aslrousta/pipe/README.md

 ## What is it all about?

-One of the most intereseting features of functional languages is the ability to easily compose functions.
+One of the most interesting features of functional languages is the ability to easily compose functions.
 The function composition is the operation that takes two functions and produces another function in the way that the result of the second function is passed as the input argument of first one.